SheepTester/web-server/docs/assassin-docs.md

 `limit` is the number of notifications to return per call.
 Maximum 40.

+This is in reverse chronological order! (newest first)

 ### What notifications?

 If the notification relates to a game, there are properties `game` (the ID, for the URL) and `gameName` (the display name).
 The following are values for the `type` property: